sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 | Keysight TX |------|   SONiC DUT  |------| Keysight RX |
 +-------------+      +--------------+      +-------------+

-Keysight ports are connected via SONiC switch as shown in the illustration above.
+Keysight ports are connected with SONiC switch as shown in the illustration above.

-The test will run on the following testbed: T0-64
 ```
 ## Setup configuration

 ### DUT configuration